ViPS: Video-informed Pose Spaces for Auto-Rigged Meshes: Introduction

 \section{Introduction}

 Kinematic rigs, such as shape skeletons, turn a 3D shape into an editable asset by exposing a set of controls joints.
 While this yields a low-dimensional parameterization of motion, it does not immediately enable finding \textit{plausible poses} in that space.
 Naively exploring the parameters of such a (skeleton) rig readily produces implausible states such as hyperextension, unnatural twisting, or semantically implausible poses.
 In practice, artists manually author pose spaces by restricting and correlating rig parameters, ensuring edits result in plausible, artifact-free deformations.
-Although a powerful tool in the hands of skilled artists, a rig alone, without suitable bounds and/or parameter coupling, does not specify \emph{where} in this control space an asset can plausibly go.
-Unfortunately, a \emph{plausible pose space} (in short, \textit{pose space}) -- the distribution of joint configurations that are valid and semantically consistent for any specific shape -- is not straightforward to define.
-We ask: \emph{given an auto-rigged 3D mesh, can we automatically discover its (plausible) pose space?}
+Although a powerful tool in the hands of skilled artists, a rig alone, without associated bounds and/or parameter coupling, does not specify \emph{where} in this control space an asset can plausibly go.
+Modeling a \emph{plausible pose space} (in short, \textit{pose space}) for a given 3D shape (i.e., the distribution of joint configurations that are valid and semantically consistent for the shape) and the ability to traverse it make pose edits aware of asset semantics.
+Edits can be projected into the pose space and one can create asset-specific animations as walks through the pose space (see Figure~\ref{fig:teaser}).
+Unfortunately, such a pose space is not straightforward to define.
+In this work, we ask: \emph{Given an auto-rigged 3D mesh, can we automatically discover its (plausible) pose space?}